 Japan can still be a great nation, but it can be greater if it will do these things.
 But I doubt that it will.

 Prime Minister Abe will be too afraid to delve into these matters and will never let it happen.

 By the way, the greatest crisis Japan is facing now is the growing labor shortage.

 By 2030 or perhaps even earlier, 60% to 65% of the population of Japan will be 65 years or older.
 In order to alleviate this dire situation, Japan will have no choice other than to hire foreign workers, the vast majority of which would come from other Asian nations.

 Today’s younger generation of Japan does not seem to be interested that much in procreation.
 Japan must therefore show more tolerance and acceptance of those from these Asian nations that it needs.
 That’s the only way Japan can even become a true leader of Asia.

 Japan is a great nation.
 It will even be greater if Japan can change its “island” mentality.
 I am a firm supporter of immigration reform in Japan.
 (I am not talking about indiscriminate mass immigration.
-I am talking about selective immigration).
+I am talking about selective but compassionate immigration policies).